Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: INTRODUCTION

 In this work, we introduce a multi-task GP framework that enables the simultaneous modeling of both nuclear masses and charge radii.
 By utilizing the correlations between these two tasks, our approach provides a simultaneous description and improves the predictive accuracy for both tasks compared to each single-task learning.
+Furthermore, we perform three complementary generalization tests to assess the reliability of present model, including its stability with random train–test partitions, further extrapolation performance for newly reported nuclei, and good consistency with the well-known Garvey–Kelson (GK) relations \cite{garvey1969set,Barea}.
 The structure of this paper is as follows.
 In Section II, we present the theoretical description of GP and its application to multi-task learning.
 Feature selection, data standardization, and model training are also introduced here.
-In Section III, the single-task and multi-task GP models with different feature sets are compared and their predictive performance for nuclear masses and charge radii are estimated.
-Moreover, the correlations between these two tasks are also analyzed via covariance analysis, and the significance of different features for nuclear masses and charge radii are also interpreted across different nuclear regions.
+In Section III, the single-task and multi-task GP models with different feature sets are compared and their predictive performances for nuclear masses and charge radii are estimated by three complementary tests of generalization.
+Moreover, the correlations between these two tasks are also analyzed via covariance analysis, and the importance of different features for nuclear masses and charge radii is also interpreted across different nuclear regions.
+Finally, the main findings and conclusions are summarized in the last section.